MontclairRobotics/FRC-Programming-Guide/src/Advanced-Java/Lambdas.md

 In Lambdas, we pass the parameters to a function, without having to declare an entire method.
 We define a functional interface first, because like a method, if you pass parameters to it like in `(a, b)`, the lambda will not know how to handle it, and will have an error.
 Java needs to have declared type parameters.
 >Notice how the parameters are defined in the `PrintOperations` interface, and then again how the same parameters are being referenced from the declaration of the lambda, in `PrintOperations printSequence = (a, b) -> {[...]}`
 After declaring the lambda, we can use the function anywhere within its scope in the code.
-Right now, Lambdas may appear to be challenging and overcomplicate basic methods, such as `add`.
-However, we use them for concise syntax, prevent us from writing new methods and classes, and can be paired with loops, forEach.
+Right now, Lambdas may appear to be challenging and overcomplicate basic methods, such as `printSequence`.
+However, when use for more complex things, lambdas simplify the process immensely.

 ---
 ## Task: Practice with Lambdas